 On May 20, 2020 ("Effective Date"), our board of directors and shareholders approved and adopted the 2020 LTIP.
-As of June 30, 2020, awards covering an aggregate of 338,432 Class B common shares in the form of Share Options had been made, including option grants to Robert Dechant of 50,000 shares, Karl Gabel of 7,500 shares, Bruce Dawson of 10,000 shares, David Afdahl of 17,500 shares, Christy O'Connor of 7,500 shares, and Julie Casteel of 10,000 shares, of which 40,500 Class B common shares in the form of Share Options had vested as of such date.
+As of June 30, 2020, awards covering an aggregate of 338,432 common shares (after giving effect to the automatic conversion of the Class B common shares into common shares upon our initial public offering) in the form of Share Options had been made, of which 40,500 common shares (after giving effect to the automatic conversion of the Class B common shares into common shares upon our initial public offering) in the form of Share Options had vested as of such date.

-No Awards (as defined below) will be made under the IBEX Holdings Limited 2018 RSA Plan on or after the date of the underwriting agreement between the Company and the underwriter(s) managing the initial public offering of the Common Share, pursuant to which the Common Share is priced for the initial public offering.
+No Awards (as defined below) will be made under the IBEX Holdings Limited 2018 RSA Plan on or after August 6, 2020.

-The following description of the 2020 LTIP is qualified in its entirety by the full text of the 2020 LTIP, which has been filed with the SEC as an exhibit to the registration statement of which this prospectus forms a part.
+The following description of the 2020 LTIP is qualified in its entirety by the full text of the 2020 LTIP, which has been filed with the SEC as an exhibit.